vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 of Kātyāyani for a month for securing Kșspa as husband.
 Kantūradipadūnavidhi-lighting eight lamps on a post of

 sacrificial tree for one month from Āśv.
-Pūrpimā to K. Pūrṇimā, or on three nights ( Aśv. pūrṇimā, Āśv. amāvāsyā and K, pūrnimā ) or only on K. Pūrṇimā, acc. to one's ability; deities Dharma, Rudra, Damodara; KKN 452-456 (from Mat. ), KR 382-386 ( quoting some verses from Brah.); KR 382-386; "kāntūro durgamam vart ma' KR 386.
+Pūrpimā to K. Pūrṇimā, or on three nights ( Aśv. pūrṇimā, Āśv. amāvāsyā and K, pūrṇimā ) or only on K. Pūrṇimā, acc. to one's ability; deities Dharma, Rudra, Damodara; KKN 452-456 (from Mat. ), KR 382-386 ( quoting some verses from Brah.); KR 382-386; "kāntūro durgamam vart ma' KR 386.
 This rite was principally meant for the benefit of pretas ( disembodied

 spirits) and pitss ( manes ).
 Kāntivrata-(1) K. śu.
 2; tithi; for a year; worship of Balarāma